davidsjohnson/MATOS/README.md

 8. Run MATOS on each computer from the `build` folder
 	* `./MATO -i 0 -o 7000 -p pd/main.pd -n ../neighbors.txt -s 4`
 	* make sure to change the agent ID for each agent (i.e. the `-i` parameter)
+	* For the Timeline (ie beat clock) to work the last agent started should be designated as the master using the `-m` switch
+		* `./MATO -i 0 -o 7000 -p pd/main.pd -n ../neighbors.txt -s 4 -m`

 To test sensor input, I've also include a [TouchOSC](https://hexler.net/software/touchosc) patch to mimic various inputs. and controls.